 The Epson WF-7720 has excellent connectivity features.
 You can set it up with your home's Wi-Fi router either wirelessly or via Ethernet.
 If you're not in range of a router, you can connect straight to it with Wi-Fi Direct.
 While it doesn't have Bluetooth, you can print from your mobile devices with AirPrint or the Mopria Print Service.
-You can also print files off a USB stick.
+Unlike the Epson WorkForce WF-2830, you can also print files off a USB stick.

 There's a variant of the Epson WorkForce WF-7720 called the WF-7710.
 Although we haven't reviewed it, the only difference seems to be the number of trays: the WF-7710 only has one input tray while the WF-7720 has two.

 The Epson WorkForce WF-7720 is a great printer for home use.
 It's also a better choice for small offices than the Epson WorkForce Pro WF-3730 since it supports duplex scanning, allowing you to scan two-sided documents.
 Also see our recommendations for the best home printers, the best office printers, and the best printers for small businesses.

 The HP OfficeJet Pro 7740 is a better printer than the Epson WorkForce WF-7720.
 The HP can yield more pages from its black and color cartridges, it has a quicker print speed, and its cost-per-print is more affordable overall.
 However, the Epson feels better built, it has a better display screen, and its companion app can print off more kinds of files.